Futtawuh/EnderCNC/README.md

 * 5mm id 20t pulleys
 * GT2 Belt Loop (6mm wide) - 188mm
 * Heat inserts M3x5x4
+* Raspberry pi.
+(If you can find an old laptop for free/cheap, install Ubuntu on that and install klipper/mainsail etc on that as a cheap Rpi)
   (I had all these parts laying around from older projects)

 ## Printed parts: